Policy Development Guidance

 - Renewal.
 Board of Trustee action is not required for a simple renewal if it is not modified or revised in a substantive way

 - Rescission.
 Board of Trustee action is required.

 - Assemble a review and writing team.
 Involve individuals with topical expertise.

 - Review best practices.
-Review policies, procedures and processes from other Ohio public higher education institutions and SSU’s benchmark institutions.
+Review policies, procedures and processes from other Ohio public higher education institutions.

 - Review applicable state and federal laws and other applicable University policies and procedures.
-(Check to make sure the policy does not and will not conflict with other University policy.)
+(Check to make sure the policy will not conflict with another University policy.)

 - Identify Affected University Constituencies.
 What groups are subject to the policy?
-It may be beneficial to inform a governance group or other structured group of scheduled review or plan to enact new policy.
-Get initial input early before drafting begins.
+Get initial input from stakeholders early before drafting begins.
 This is particularly important with review of an existing policy and/or procedure.